Check out our Frequently Asked Questions to find answers to your questions about the coaching pathway.

-Until September 2017, Development Coaches may be evaluated by any coach who is Level 2 certified or Advanced Development Coach certified.
-In the future, Development Coach candidates may be evaluated by a "Trained" or "Certified" Coach Evaluator.
+Until April 1, 2019, Coaches who have taken the old Level 1 Technical/Development Coach workshop may be evaluated by any coach who is Level 2 certified or Advanced Development Coach certified.
+Any coaches who have taken the new Development Coach workshop (beginning on Sept 1, 2018) must be evaluated by a "Trained" or "Certified" Coach Evaluator.

-In 2016-17, Advanced Development Coach candidates should be evaluated by a "Trained" Evaluator.
+Advanced Development Coach candidates must be evaluated by a "Trained" Evaluator.
 The Coaching Centre will automatically initiate the process to designate an Evaluator or contact your Provincial/Territorial Volleyball Association to find a qualified Evaluator.

-In 2016-17, Performance Coach candidates can contact Volleyball Canada to find a qualified Evaluator (firstname.lastname@example.org).
+Performance Coach candidates can initiate the evaluation process through the VC Coaching Centre, or by contacting Volleyball Canada to find a qualified Evaluator (email@example.com).

 1- Is there a cost for evaluation?